Simulations Show Telemedicine’s Potential To Support Acute Care of Stroke Patients

 - Treatment patterns and clinical outcomes after the introduction of the Medicare Sepsis Performance Measure (SEP-1).

 - Diagnostic accuracy of prehospital triage tools for identifying major trauma in elderly injured patients: a systematic review.

 - Accuracy of practitioner estimates of probability of diagnosis before and after testing.

-Register now for a virtual Healthcare Cost and Utilization Project (HCUP) Data Analytic Tools Workshop at 11 a.m. on May 26.
-This intermediate-level, six-hour workshop will teach health services researchers and analysts how to use HCUP analytic tools to facilitate their research on administrative data.
-Participants will learn how to categorize diagnosis and procedure codes into clinically meaningful categories, as well as identify comorbidities, chronic conditions and operating room procedures.
-Participants who are not familiar with HCUP databases and tools should review the Online HCUP Overview Course and HCUP Software Tools Tutorial before attending the workshop.
+There was a virtual Healthcare Cost and Utilization Project (HCUP) Data Analytic Tools Workshop held May 26, 2021.
+This intermediate-level, six-hour workshop taught health services researchers and analysts how to use HCUP analytic tools to facilitate their research on administrative data.
+Participants learned how to categorize diagnosis and procedure codes into clinically meaningful categories, as well as identify comorbidities, chronic conditions and operating room procedures.
+Review the Online HCUP Overview Course and HCUP Software Tools Tutorial.

 New Research and Evidence From AHRQ

-- Systematic review (draft open for comment): Prehabilitation and Rehabilitation for Major Joint Replacement.
+- Systematic review (comment period ended for the draft report): Prehabilitation and Rehabilitation for Major Joint Replacement.